vandenman/EqualitySampler.jl/README.md

 # Functionality

-This package defines four distributions over [partitions of a set](https://en.wikipedia.org/wiki/Partition_of_a_set):
+*EqualitySampler* defines four distributions over [partitions of a set](https://en.wikipedia.org/wiki/Partition_of_a_set):
-- `UniformMvUrnDistribution`
+- `UniformPartitionDistribution`
-- `BetaBinomialMvUrnDistribution`
+- `BetaBinomialPartitionDistribution`
-- `RandomProcessMvUrnDistribution`
+- `CustomInclusionPartitionDistribution`
-- `CustomInclusionMvUrnDistribution`
+- `RandomProcessPartitionDistribution`

-Each of these is a subtype of the abstract type `AbstractMvUrnDistribution`, which is a subtype of [`Distributions.DiscreteMultivariateDistribution`](https://juliastats.org/Distributions.jl/stable/multivariate/#multivariates).
+Each of these is a subtype of the abstract type `AbstractPartitionDistribution`, which is a subtype of [`Distributions.DiscreteMultivariateDistribution`](https://juliastats.org/Distributions.jl/stable/multivariate/#multivariates).

 Thus, each of these types can be called with e.g., `rand` and `logpdf`.